m0wlheld/categorized-junit-tests/README.md

 This sample [Maven](https://maven.apache.org/) project demonstrates how to separate integration tests from unit tests by using a "marking" interface and an appropriate configuration for the [maven-surefire-plugin](https://maven.apache.org/surefire/maven-surefire-plugin/).

 ## How does is work?

 JUnit 4 supports using the [@Category](https://junit.org/junit4/javadoc/4.13/org/junit/experimental/categories/Category.html) annotation to mark a test class or a single [@Test](https://junit.org/junit4/javadoc/4.13/org/junit/Test.html) method being a member of a category (or category group).
 Using a dedicated configuration for the [maven-surefire-plugin](https://maven.apache.org/surefire/maven-surefire-plugin/), you will be able to include and/or exclude defined category groups when running tests.

+Categories are of course to qualify the nature of a test and not limited to separate integration tests from unit tests.
+The original announcement (see [below](#see-also)) mentions more valuable scenarios.

 ### Define an interface as category marker